yokomohoyo/Mosquito/README.md

 # Mosquito

 A fast 2D platformer built with Godot 4 where the player is chased by relentless mosquitoes.
 Includes three levels, music, SFX, and a main menu.
+Play a sample at : [On GH Pages](https://yokomohoyo.github.io/Mosquito/)

 ## Features